Divy1211/Conway/README.md

 2. Use the text field for changing the speed in milliseconds.
 Default is 50 milliseconds.
 3. Click start to begin and stop to end and clear to clear the board.

-Main Board
+1. Main Board
 ![Main Board](https://github.com/Divy1211/Conway/blob/master/images/Capture.PNG)

-Example for a pattern
+2. Example for a pattern
 ![Example](https://github.com/Divy1211/Conway/blob/master/images/Webp.net-gifmaker.gif)

-check out [this](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) wiki link for more information and more patterns
+3. Check out [this](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) wiki link for more information and more patterns